 The best way to explore the island is by far by bike.
 If you decide to walk it will take a lot longer and you won’t be able to see the highlights in one day.
 When the ferry arrives in Caleta Del Sebo, there are several places that rent out bikes.
 They are not your regular city bikes, the tires are a lot thicker so that you can ride the bike in the terrain.
 And here comes the “hard part”…

 To be able to reach the magical beach, you will ride a bike on a dirt road for about 5 kilometers.
 And the road is not that easy to bike on.
-It is bumpy and sandy and rough at some places.
+It is bumpy and sandy and rough in some places.
 To make it even a bit harder, be prepared to experience a small sandstorm every time a car passes you.
 Because the drivers on the island really drive like they have stolen the cars.
 No one has the cyclists in mind here and that is a shame and something that makes the bike ride even harder.

 La Graciosa by bike